ied206/Joveler.DynLoader/USAGE.md

 **Example Files**

 [Joveler.DynLoader.Tests](./Joveler.DynLoader.Tests) contains simplified wrappers of [zlib](https://www.zlib.net) and [libmagic](http://www.darwinsys.com/file/) as examples.
-You can freely adapt them as you need, they are released as public domain.
+Freely adapt them as you need, they are released as public domain.

 - zlib : [SimpleZLib.cs](./Joveler.DynLoader.Tests/SimpleZLib.cs)
 - magic : [SimpleFileMagic.cs](./Joveler.DynLoader.Tests/SimpleFileMagic.cs)

-The test project also has the showcase of per-platform delegate declarations.
-Read [SimplePlatform.cs](./Joveler.DynLoader.Tests/SimplePlatform.cs)
+The test project also showcases per-platform delegate declarations.
+Read [SimplePlatform.cs](./Joveler.DynLoader.Tests/SimplePlatform.cs).

 ### Delegate of native functions

 You need to provide a prototype of the native functions, similar to traditional [DllImport P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke).

-First, translate a prototype of native function into a managed delegate.
+First, translate a prototype of the native function into a managed delegate.
 The delegate must have [UnmanagedFunctionPointerAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.unmanagedfunctionpointerattribute).
 The attribute has similar parameters to [DllImportAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.dllimportattribute).

 You should declare a delegate type and a delegate instance as a pair per one native function.
 The delegate type represents the parameter and returns types, while you can call the function by invoking the delegate instance.